kimfucious/sakura/_posts/2018-05-19-figure-element.md

 2. If there's a no `image-caption`, but you have `photographer`, `photographer-url`, `image-source`, and `image-url`, use them with links
 3. If there's a no `image-caption` and no `image-url`; but you have `photographer`, `photographer-url`, and `image-source`, use them with links
 4. If there's a no `image-caption`, no `image-source`, and no `image-url`; but you have `photographer` and `photographer-url` use them with a link
-5. If you only have `image-source`, use that with a link
+5. If you only have `image-source` and `image-url`, use those with a link
+6. Anything else gets a blank caption (I think)

 :flushed: The code for the `figure.html` include file is here for reference: